privacy, for older kids…

 65% of teens upload photos of themselves to socials and 55% admitted to have given personal info, photos or physical descriptions to someone they don’t know. a child’s right to privacy is paramount, but the line between what is public and what should be private has been eroded by social media. far greater consideration should be given to how what’s posted today might impact them when they’re older, even as an adult. deleted posts continue to remain on big tech servers and content shared on socials could show up in search algorithms for years to come

-kids crave contact with their friends away from their parent’s gaze and social media has become the most common way for them to interact. in older children however, high social media usage and the near-constant desire for peer approval can lead to anxiety, stress and depression. for children who are isolated it can be a lifeline, but also has the potential to become addictive and to harm fragile self-esteem
+but kids crave contact with their friends away from their parent’s gaze and social media has become the most common way for them to interact. in older children however, high social media usage and the near-constant desire for peer approval can lead to anxiety, stress and depression. for children who are isolated it can be a lifeline, but also has the potential to become addictive and to harm fragile self-esteem. aside from general distraction and disrupted sleep, they can also be exposed to bullying, rumour spreading, dangerous trends and to have unrealistic views of other people’s lives

-it’s less social, more media. less time spent seeking public validation and more time creating something of long-term personal value, free from judgement to appreciate your own life story without comparing it to others
+it’s less social, more media. less time spent seeking public validation and more time creating something of long-term personal value, free from judgement. somewhere hidden to appreciate your own uniqueness without comparing it to others

 for now, unfortunately social media seems inevitable and experts agree that parental oversight is crucial when kids are starting to use social media. forewarned is forearmed, so check out this online safety advice from the NSPCC